By Jeff Rice

 One of the challenges when studying the ocean — and fish in particular, Mangel says — is getting enough good field data.
-“We barely know how many fish we take out,” he says of fisheries catch reports.
-Numbers for actual fish populations are even more complicated, requiring more opaque ecological studies.
+“We barely know how many fish we take out,” he says of fisheries catch reports and other sources.
+Numbers for actual fish populations are even more complicated, requiring more opaque ecological studies and plenty of math.
 In Puget Sound, for example, Mangel has been working with biologists on Protection Island to enlist “seabirds as samplers” as part of a long-term study counting the numbers of forage fish consumed as prey by birds such as rhinoceros auklets.
 “Based on that, we can infer the abundance of prey species,” he says.
 Other collaborations include ongoing studies of steelhead numbers with scientists at the Manchester Environmental Laboratory in Manchester, Washington.

 Mangel has been a regular contributor to PSI as a visiting scholar since 2013 when he co-chaired PSI’s Forage Fish Study Group, with PSI Lead Ecosystem Ecologist Tessa Francis.
 The study group produced a set of research and management recommendations for Puget Sound’s forage fish species, including Pacific herring.
 Last year, Mangel and Francis were co-authors on a paper, led by University of Bergen student Gabriella Ljungström, investigating the tradeoffs faced by migrating herring between feeding, survival, and reproduction, using Puget Sound as a case study (Ljungström et al. 2018).

 Other related articles:

 By Jeff Rice How many fish are in the Salish Sea?
 It’s an impossible question that drives the Puget Sound Institute’s newest senior scientist Marc Mangel.
 “In a way, yes,” says Mangel, a mathematical biologist who has spent his career working on fish and fisheries issues.
 Mangel uses mathematical models to answer critical questions about species such as their…

 Congratulations to Puget Sound Institute Visiting Scientist Marc Mangel for his recent honorary doctorate from the University of Guelph.
 Mangel was presented with the honor last month in Ontario in recognition for his “significant academic contributions combining mathematics and statistics with theoretical ecology and evolutionary biology.”
 The presenters wrote: “You have profoundly…